14.6 miles | 23.7 km

 The route goes along a quiet rural roads for several miles, then through a long section of forestry commission land before a final road section into Tain.

-Green (unmarked).
+Green (marked).
 The third stage of the JOGT is entirely walkable by the average fit walker.
 There are no obstacles.
 About 2/3 of the walk is on quiet back roads and 1/3 is on good forestry plantation tracks.
-None of the stage is marked.
+All of the stage is marked.

 Stage End Information